kashyap32/Hachi/README.md

 python3 server.py

 ## Abstract
 This codebase tries to present in the simplest and most compact way a few of the major Transfer Learning techniques, which have emerged over the past years.
 This code contains two main things :- Classification with the help of Transfer Learning and Features extraction for Image similarity.
-Flask is used for serving these models.
+Flask is used for serving these models/ Features.

 ![](Result.gif)